thomaschhh/RTAP-Synthesizer/README.md

 ## Course Material

-Here you can find all the materials related to the class: [class git](https://github.com/audio-communication-group/real-time-audio-programming-in-C_SoSe2020.git).
+Here you can find all the materials related to the [class](https://github.com/audio-communication-group/real-time-audio-programming-in-C_SoSe2020.git).